lclarkmichalek/site/content/post/monitoring-queue.md

-In the future, as I gain more experience operating this service, I plan to demote some of the duration metrics to below the fold on this dashboard, as they seem to be subject to seemingly alarming changes under completely normal operation.
+In the future, as I gain more experience operating this service, I plan to demote some of the duration metrics to below the fold on this dashboard, as they seem to be subject to seemingly alarming changes under completely normal operation (I have a theory relating to tablet merging in BigTable, but even then, if that knowledge is not available in the dashboard, the graph is misleading).
 I also hope to spend some time addressing dropped messages in a more holistic manner in the lag monitor component.